Szowesgad/AnyDataNext/docs/FRONTEND_REWRITE.md

    - Create the home page, upload page, and batch page

 4. **Testing and Refinement**
+   - Write and run tests for all components and services
    - Test the application with the backend running
    - Ensure all features work as expected
    - Refine UI/UX as needed